webleon/ASUS-X299-Hackintosh/BASE-EFI/README.md

 # Extras
 ## macOS Monterey Installation Notes
+### Required
+* Replace CpuTscSync.kext with TSCAdjustReset.kexts
-- macOS Monterey currently does not boot with CpuTscSync.kext so replace CpuTscSync.kext with TSCAdjustReset.kext.
-Also upgrade to OpenCore 0.7.1 + and associated Lilu kexts.
+* OpenCore EFI compatible with macOS Big Sur although recommended to upgrade to OpenCore 0.7.1 or newer and associated Lilu kexts for the latest support.

+### Tips
+* macOS Monterey update may get stuck in a reboot loop and then fail to install.
+Modify your config.plist and change `SecureBootModel` to 'Disabled' under `Misc-Security`.
+When the update is complete, you can change this back to 'Default'.

 # Changelog:
 ## OpenCore 0.7.0 (2021.06.07)